RFID-Based Access Control System

 Minjae Kim · February 24, 2025

-Hello and welcome!
-This is my first (and hopefully not last) blog post in which I will be documenting my journey through a short project developing an RFID reader.
+Hello and welcome to my first (and hopefully not last) blog post in which I will be documenting my journey through a short project developing an RFID reader.

-There are two main goals for this project:
+There were two main goals for this project:

-First, I want to try working on a project from the bottom up, completely from scratch, with as few tutorials, starter code, or outside help as possible.
-Even if it means adding unnecessary complexity or spending time inefficiently, I want this project to be a learning experience at the core.
+First, I wanted to try working on a project completely from scratch, with as few tutorials, starter code, or outside help as possible.
+Even if it meant adding unnecessary complexity or spending time inefficiently, I wanted this project to be a learning experience at the core.

-Second, I hope to get hands-on experience with new embedded systems concepts.
+Second, I hoped to get hands-on experience with new embedded systems concepts.
 Particularly, I’ll be working with SPI and ESP32 microcontrollers for the first time which will expand my overall knowledge.

 This post will go over the process in which I completed the project, starting from how I picked parts and assembled the device to writing the code and optimizing performance and user experience.